aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.settings/compatibilityoptions/_index.md

 ---
 title: CompatibilityOptions
 second_title: Aspose.Words for C++ API Reference
 description: Contains compatibility options (that is, the user preferences entered on the Compatibility tab of the Options dialog in Microsoft Word).
+To learn more, visit the  documentation article.
 type: docs
 weight: 1
 url: /cpp/aspose.words.settings/compatibilityoptions/